WinVector/Examples/rebalance/rw_example_R.md

 the data fewer trade-offs are required, not leaving in the possibility of a non-monotone.
-Likely higher complexity models such as polynomial regression, kernelized methods, tree based methods, ensemble methods, and neural nets introduce enough interactions to not fundementally need the re-balance (though any one particular implementation may fall short).
+Likely higher complexity models such as polynomial regression, kernelized methods, tree based methods, ensemble methods, and neural nets introduce enough interactions to not fundamentally need the re-balance (though any one particular implementation may fall short).